ep2p/row-server-starter/README.md

 - [ ] Filter chain for request handling (So developers can inject their own filters)
 - [ ] Session authentication to work with `@PreAuthorize`
+- [ ] Pass current user session to controller methods as argument if an annotation is present
+- [ ] Add metrics